Setting up Shinydocs Control Center for Intranet Access

 Configure Control Center to allow connections outside of localhost

-.
+By default, Shinydocs Control Center is only accessible on localhost.
 To make it available to others on your network, you’ll need to configure the Server settings in the UI.

 In Control Center, go to Settings > Server.